epigramai/tfserving-build/README.md

 There you go - a docker image you can use to serve your models without building the models into the image docker image :)

-#### Dockerfile.withmodel
-If you want to run the image with even fewer flags, you can build an image with a model.
-Have a look at the example file Dockerfile.withmodel.

-Feel free to also push these images to dockerhub, BUT don't overwrite the `base` and `serve` images!!

 ### Client to send requests